cwipf/SimulinkNb/SimulinkNb/README.txt

 toolkit, and a demo that's based on the DARM Simulink model from the aligocalibration SVN repository.

 To run the demo, use the run_DARM_NB script.
-It should conclude by popping up a noise plot of suspension electronics terms in the DARM noise budget.
-(It makes use of the data found under the Dev/SusElectronics/ directory of the repository.)
+For it to work, you'll need a recent checkout of the directories listed at the top of DARMParams.m (edit the paths there as needed).
+The script should conclude by popping up a noise plot of suspension electronics terms in the DARM noise budget.

-Note: the DARM model included here has not received much vetting, and is certainly not correct in all its particulars.
+Note: the DARM model included here has not been vetted and is certainly not correct in all its particulars.
 It's supplied only as an example to illustrate how the various tools can be used.

 == File overview ==